 Remove the Carpet

 Ranch-style homes are known for their use of natural materials, and most carpeting is anything but natural.
-In the 1970s and 1980s it was common practice to cover over hardwood or ceramic tile floors with synthetic carpeting—sometimes even in kitchens.
+In the 1970s and 1980s it was common practice to cover hardwood or ceramic tile floors with synthetic carpeting—sometimes even in kitchens.
 If you pull up that carpeting, there is a good chance you will find a perfectly good natural floor underneath.
 Hardwood floors can be refinished and accented with area rugs.
 If you happen to have a later generation ranch-style home in which carpeting was laid over a plywood subfloor, then consider laying a ceramic tile floor—a choice that was quite common in the original Southwest ranch-style homes.

 Maintain (or Recreate) an Open Floor Plan

 The original ranch-style homes often featured an open floor plan in which living areas and dining areas were combined, but this original design feature was often lost in the mass-produced ramblers of the 1960s.
 Removing interior walls to open up the floorplan is an excellent way to get back to period authenticity with these homes.
-You can either take the classic stance of joining the dining room and living room into one space or use the more recent open-concept strategy of joining kitchen, dining room and living room into one truly great room.
+You can either take the classic stance of joining the dining room and living room into one space or use the more recent open-concept strategy of joining the kitchen, dining room, and living room into one truly great room.
 Either way, this modern open-concept principle is entirely consistent with the classic ranch-style home.

 Lift the Ceiling

 The 1950s rambler version of this style often featured 8-foot ceilings, which can feel quite low and claustrophobic.
 But the original ranch-style homes from California and the Southwest often used vaulted ceilings that went all the way to the rafters.
-So in a major renovation, consider tearing out the ceiling in the larger living spaces and raising them up to the angled roof line.
+So in a major renovation, consider tearing out the ceiling in the larger living spaces and raising them to the angled roofline.
 Wood beams along the ceiling can be a nice touch.